How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 3. Fitness & Health

-With gyms being closed and people trying to figure out how to work out from their living room, fitness is a super-popular niche right now.
+With gyms closed during Covid-19 and people trying to figure out how to work out from their living rooms, fitness became a super-popular niche, and it still is.
 And I am one of those who jumped on the trend even before the pandemic.
 I always used YouTube to stay fit.
-If you want to save money and stay fit, there isn’t anything better than starting from free YouTube videos.
+If you want to save money and stay fit, there isn’t anything better than starting with free YouTube videos.

 Big YouTubers in this niche: